reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 <!-- At one point I even [figured out](https://hachyderm.io/@reillypascal/112747124169952464) how to run Rust on a BBC micro:bit (using [this book](https://docs.rust-embedded.org/discovery/microbit/)), so that could be another fun thing to use in the project. -->

-You can follow the [RSS feeds](/feeds) for this blog to see any future updates on such projects — hope to see you then!
+You can follow the [RSS feeds](/feeds) for this blog to see any future updates on such projects—hope to see you then!

 [^1]: L. Tan and J. Jiang, *Digital Signal Processing: Fundamentals and Applications*.
 Academic Press, 2018, pp. 486–496.